Photon Propagation and Black Hole Imaging in Kruglov Nonlinear Electrodynamics: Introduction

-In 1968, Bardeen~\cite{bardeen} introduced the first model of a non-singular BH, characterized by a metric and curvature invariants that remain finite everywhere, including at the central region.
-Although the physical mechanism underlying this regularity was initially unclear, Ayón-Beato and García (ABG) later demonstrated that the Bardeen solution can arise from Einstein’s field equations coupled to a suitable nonlinear electrodynamics (NLED)~\cite{Ayon-Beato:2000mjt}.
+These developments have motivated extensive studies of strong-field optical phenomena as probes of BH spacetimes and alternative compact-object models.
+In particular, ray-tracing calculations of gravitational lensing, photon rings, and accretion-disk images have become important tools for connecting theoretical models with horizon-scale observations.
+Recent studies have further emphasized that observable image features can depend not only on the background spacetime geometry, but also on the structure of photon propagation itself and the properties of the emitting source~\cite{Boos:2025nzc}.
+This motivates the investigation of theories beyond Maxwell electrodynamics in which photon trajectories deviate from the standard null geodesics of the underlying spacetime.

+One possible mechanism leading to such modifications arises from nonlinear electrodynamics (NLED).
 The idea of NLED itself is well-established in theoretical physics.
-As early as 1934, Born and Infeld proposed a modification to Maxwell’s electrodynamics in order to eliminate the divergence in the self-energy of the electron~\cite{BI1934}.
-The corresponding Born-Infeld (BI) Lagrangian reads
+As early as 1934, Born and Infeld proposed a modification to Maxwell’s electrodynamics as an attempt to remove the divergence in the self-energy of the electron~\cite{BI1934}.
+The corresponding Born-Infeld (BI) Lagrangian is given by

-with $b$ is a constant with dimensions of field strength.
-Its gravitational coupling and associated BH solutions have been investigated in~\cite{Pellicer:1969cf, Salazar:1987ap, Breton2010}.
-Photon–photon scattering results in quantum electrodynamics (QED) suggest that electrodynamics may become nonlinear at high energies~\cite{Tommasini:2008lrs, Pike:2014wha, Gaete:2014nda, Gaete:2022lkf, Kadlecova:2023qxn}.
-Motivated by such phenomena, Kruglov~\cite{2Kruglov2017, Kruglov2017} proposed a generalized form of BI electrodynamics that phenomenologically incorporates vacuum birefringence effects,
+where $b$ is a constant with dimensions of field strength.
+Coupling BI electrodynamics to gravity gives rise to nontrivial BH solutions~\cite{Pellicer:1969cf, Salazar:1987ap, Breton2010}.
+Moreover, photon--photon scattering effects in quantum electrodynamics suggest that electrodynamics may become nonlinear at sufficiently high energies~\cite{Tommasini:2008lrs, Pike:2014wha, Gaete:2014nda, Gaete:2022lkf, Kadlecova:2023qxn}.